Hector Leonardo Tabora

 - Children's Home - Currently, we need to complete some much needed projects at the Children's Home, such as complete/repair electrical hookups & lighting, rewiring needed in some areas, fans for some rooms, toilet paper holders, towel racks, steel or wood shelving for indoor storage room and some rooms, laundry room sinks, clotheslines with posts, curtain rods for some rooms, plumbing help needed (many loose fixtures), etc. Please consider "sponsoring" one of these projects.
 Ask and we will provide costs.

 - New property adjacent to Hogar - Gravel fill, new cement block fence, gate, serpentine wire are needed for the adjacent property.
-This will be a training center to teach job skills to single mothers and partly used for planting vegetables & fruit treess; raising chickens, cows, pigs for Childrens Home.
+This will be used for planting vegetables & fruit trees; raising chickens, cows, pigs, etc for Children's Home.
 Please inquire.

-- Children's Home - Support the caregivers and the cook at $375/each per month.
+- Children's Home - Support the caregivers and the cook at $400/each per month.

 - Jungle School - Re-painting of much of the Jungle School, inside and out.
 Please inquire.

 - Jungle School - specific notebooks for the Jungle School yearly for all the children- $1500.
 School supplies, back packs, etc - $2500/yearly

 - Children's Home - kitchen cabinets at the Hogar.
 Currently there are no kitchen cabinets and this is urgently needed. $6000.

 - Jungle School - 12 great teachers for the Jungle School - $4800/month or $68,500/year.
 Please help us keep good teachers at the school.